On this pageOverview

 isGridSizeDialogOpen: boolean

-}>Foldkit’s update function answers a complete question: given this Model and this Message, what is the new Model, and what side effects should happen?
+}>Foldkit’s update function answers both halves of a single question: given this Model and this Message, what is the new Model, and what side effects should happen?
 It returns [Model, Command[]].
-React’s reducer answers half the question: given this state and this action, what is the new state?
-The other half (what side effects should happen) is scattered across useEffect hooks elsewhere in the codebase.
+React’s reducer answers only the first half: given this state and this action, what is the new state?
+The second half (which side effects should fire) lives in useEffect hooks elsewhere in the codebase, with no type-level connection back to the action that caused them.

 export const update = (